 DHL handle all parcels with great care throughout the delivery process.
 Although it is rare, unfortunately accidents can sometimes happen and insurance will provide you with additional peace of mind and financial protection (limited to your actual financial loss).

-DHL’s liability for direct loss or damage is limited to the lesser of the value of the goods or US$25/kg for shipments transported by air or US$12/kg for shipments transported by road, in accordance with its Terms and Conditions of Carriage.
+DHL’s liability for direct loss or damage is limited to the lesser of the current market or declared value of the goods or 19 Special Drawing Rights (approximately US$ 26.00) per kilogram for shipments transported by air or 8.33 Special Drawing Rights (approximately US$ 14.00) per kilogram for shipments transported by road.
+Please see DHL's Terms and Conditions of Carriage for full details.